Key takeaways

 Security: The Elephant in the Room

 What this means: Treat skills like npm packages in 2018.
 Vet before installing.
-Prefer official catalogs (Anthropic, OpenAI, Google).
-Audit third-party skills.
-The ecosystem currently lacks package signing, version pinning, and sandboxed execution.
+Prefer curated channels (Anthropic's official marketplace, Tessl, Agent Skills Registry) over open registries for anything with shell access.
+The ecosystem still lacks package signing and sandboxed execution — scanning partnerships are mitigation, not solution.

 Key Patterns